 Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

-Indonesia has seven main long-stay routes for foreigners: the Second Home Visa, Silver Hair Visa, Retirement KITAS, Remote Worker KITAS, Work KITAS, Investor KITAS, and Spouse KITAS.
-Each of these are targeting a different profile.
+Indonesia has seven main limited-stay visa and KITAS options for foreigners, plus KITAP for people who later qualify for permanent stay.
+The seven are the Second Home Visa, Silver Hair Visa, Retirement KITAS, Remote Worker KITAS, Work KITAS, Investor KITAS, and Spouse KITAS.
+Each one targets a different type of applicant.

-1. Identify your applicant profile: passive resident, retiree, remote worker, employed, investor, or spouse of Indonesian citizen
+- Identify which category fits you: passive resident, retiree, remote worker, employee, investor, or spouse of an Indonesian citizen

-3. Confirm eligibility and current financial thresholds with Ditjen Imigrasi at imigrasi.go.id
+- Confirm eligibility and current required amounts with Ditjen Imigrasi at imigrasi.go.id

-7. Complete post-entry obligations: deposit proof deadline (if applicable), Disdukcapil registration for SKTT
+- Complete post-entry obligations: the deposit proof deadline (if applicable), and Disdukcapil registration for an SKTT (Surat Keterangan Tempat Tinggal, a residence certificate)

 In this guide

 Indonesia's long-stay permits target a specific set of applicants.
 If you fall into one of these categories, you have a clear route.
-If you do not, the options are more limited than most people expect.
+If you do not fit one of these groups, your long-stay options are limited.

 Second Home Visa (E33)

-Introduced in 2022, the Second Home Visa (Rumah Kedua) targets foreigners who want to live in Indonesia long-term without working locally.
-There is no age requirement and no sponsor needed.
+The Second Home Visa (Rumah Kedua), introduced in 2022, is for foreigners who want to live in Indonesia long-term without taking ordinary local employment.
+There is no age requirement, and no personal or corporate sponsor is needed.
+The required deposit or property serves as the immigration guarantee in place of a sponsor.

 Financial requirement: Applicants qualify through one of two routes.
-The first is a cash deposit of at least USD 130,000 in the applicant's own name at a state-owned Indonesian bank (BNI, BRI, or Mandiri).
-The second is ownership of residential property valued at a minimum of USD 1,000,000, held under a Hak Pakai (right-to-use) title.
+The first is a cash deposit of at least USD 130,000 in the applicant's own name at a state-owned Indonesian bank, such as BNI, BRI, or Mandiri.
+The second is ownership of an apartment or condominium in Indonesia valued at a minimum of USD 1,000,000.
 Leasehold agreements do not qualify.
 The funds or property must be maintained throughout the visa's validity.

 How arrival works: When a Second Home Visa holder enters Indonesia, the e-ITAS and re-entry permit are issued automatically at the immigration checkpoint.
 There is no need to visit a local Kantor Imigrasi to convert the visa.
 Within 90 days of receiving the ITAS, the holder must provide immigration with proof of the required deposit or property ownership.
 Missing this deadline results in permit cancellation.